Therapy for Depression

 Like CBT, IPT is a short-term, present-oriented therapy.
 It’s primary target, however, is the difficultiy in interpersonal (social) functioning that both gives rise to and results from depression.
 Many studies support the value of ameliorating interpersonal distress as a route to relieving depression.
 IPT focuses on four major interpersonal problem areas—unresolved or complicated grief, struggles with a significant other (role disputes), role transitions such as the end of a marriage or becoming physically ill, and frank deficits in interpersonal skills.
 Patients learn to understand which problem area is linked to onset of their episode of depression and to directly redress those difficulties, often by learning how to better express their emotions.
 With supportive guidance from the therapist, they learn new communication strategies and may even rehearse through role play new solutions to longstanding social difficulties.

 Behavioral Activation is a short-term, evidence-based therapy that directly counters the avoidance patterns—loss of interest in and withdrawal from once-enjoyed activities—that are hallmarks of depression.
 BA fosters engagement in rewarding activity as a lever to change the negative feelings and disturbed mood that make depression so oppressive.
-Perhaps best regarded as a small slice of CBT applied intensively, Behavioral Activation assigns to patients activities of their own choosing—exercising, going out to donner, getting together with friends, tackling a chore—known to bring them some measure of pleasure or sense of achievement.
-With active guidance from a therapist, patients come to understand the vicious cycle of depression and the role of activity itself to sark motivation and energy.
+Perhaps best regarded as a small slice of CBT applied intensively, Behavioral Activation assigns to patients activities of their own choosing—exercising, going out to dinner, getting together with friends, tackling a chore—known to bring them some measure of pleasure or sense of achievement.
+With active guidance from a therapist, patients come to understand the vicious cycle of depression and the role of activity itself to spark motivation and energy.

 Psychodynamic therapy is a modern evolution of psychoanalysis, and it is similarly aimed at the development of insight into oneself, specifically understanding of the problem situations and personal vulnerabilities that set the stage for depression.
 The therapist takes an active role in guiding therapy, and the relationship between therapist and patient is a major conduit of recovery.
 While CBT and IPT are staunchly present-focused, psychodynamic therapy may examine current difficulties in the context of earlier life experiences and relationships.